-In addition to ex section provides guidance both on how to use existing profiles and how to create new profiles.
+The Usage Examples section provides guidance both on how to use existing profiles and how to create new profiles.
 In addition, the examples provide guidance on the use of model libraries.
 A model library is a library of model elements including class and other type definitions that are considered reusable for a given domain.
 This guidelines can be applied to further customize SysML for domain specific applications such as automotive, military, or space systems.